MicrosoftDocs/winrt-api/windows.graphics.printing.protectedprint/windowsprotectedprintinfo.md

 ## -description

-Provides an API for querying whether Windows Protected Print Mode (WPP) is enabled on the current device.
+Provides an API for querying whether Windows protected print mode is enabled on the current device.

 ## -remarks

-For information on WPP, see [A new, modern, and secure print experience from Windows](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/a-new-modern-and-secure-print-experience-from-windows/ba-p/4002645).
+For information on WPP, see [Windows protected print mode](/windows-hardware/drivers/print/windows-protected-print-mode).

 ## -see-also